 Tips From Our Kitchen To Yours

 - Salt and oil.
-These are the two critical ingredients in making sure your grilled fish is tasty!
+These are the two critical ingredients in the making sure your grilled fish is tasty!
 In our Croatian village, nothing else is used when grilling fish.
 And it’s got to be sea salt and extra virgin olive oil (EVOO).
-We only eat fish on the day it has been caught, and how can you improve the flavor of a freshly caught fish?
+We only eat fish on the day it has been caught, and how can you improve the flavor of freshly caught fish?

 - Buy and use only the best sea salt.
 We’re fortunate to live next door to Nin, which is known for excellent sea salt, but you can get lots in your local supermarket.

 Choose Your Fish

 You want to make sure each fish is no larger than plate size and will hold well while being grilled.
 In Croatia, we use sardines or brancin, and while living in Australia, we often use silver bream or snapper.
 If you’re unsure of what fish to use, I suggest you ask your fishmonger for some suggestions.

 Leave the head-on, and if you’ve had your fishmonger clean it for you, then be sure to just double check they scaled the entire fish—especially those sections around the head and tail.
 Nobody wants to be spitting out fish scales during lunch!

 Be sure to salt each fish individually, inside and out.

 Select your favorite EVOO, and lather your fishies in the oil.
 Do not be shy, or else your fish will stick to the grill.